 You're here because you know what it's like to get into the studio booth with your fresh hairstyle and dread the process of fixing your hair after the session.

 Even worse, you may need to look good during the session for the people in the studio or if you're recording the process.
 You are suffering from the dreaded problem of having headphone hair.

-Don't worry, you're not alone.
+Don't worry; you're not alone.
 Many men and women of all hair types get their style ruined by headphone hair.
-Not only do headphones mess up the way you've styled it, but they can leave you with dents that take a while to go away.
+Not only do headphones mess up the way you've styled your hair, but they can leave you with dents that take a while to go away.

 Hair gel can hold your hairstyle in place if you don't want the headphone band to mess up your style too much.
 Hair gel in combination with a ponytail or pinup is a great way to keep your updo in place.

 If you want a simple fix and don't mind putting your hair up with a scrunchie or hair tie, a ponytail is a good idea for keeping your hair out of the way of the headphone band and vice-versa.
-Either having this style or a completely bald head are the two easiest ways to go!
+Either having this style or a completely bald head is the easiest way to go!

 Resetting your headphone hair often during your process can help lessen the effects.
-You can fix your hair back to the way you want during your breaks, but this can be annoying if you need to do it several times, so it depends on your preference.
+You can fix your hair back to how you want during your breaks, but this can be annoying if you need to do it several times, depending on your preference.

 Some headphone usage is quick and doesn't need to be the best optimized when it comes to comfort.
 If you're working on something quickly, you can opt to put the headband under your chin and closer to your neck instead of it touching your head at all.